 Ensure you have the most up-to-date security software installed on your computer, including anti-virus.
-Some banks offer free security software: check your bank's website for details organisation, such as your bank or the tax office and do not click on any links in the email
+Some banks offer free security software: check your bank's website for details

 Only shop on secure websites.
 Before entering card details ensure that the locked padlock or unbroken key symbol is showing in your browser